Getting started with BurnP3+

 Next, under the BurnP3+Cell2Fire tab, click on Cell2Fire Crosswalk.
 Here, each fuel type listed under the Fuel Types tab needs to be linked to one of the fuel codes recognized by Cell2Fire.
 In the case of these two fuel types, Cell2Fire recognizes the Canadian Forest Service Fuel Codes C2 and S1.

 Lastly, in the Library Explorer window, you will see one scenario named Baseline Burning Hours.
 Model inputs in SyncroSim are organized into scenarios.
-Each scenario is associated with scenario datafeeds containing data that are specified for each scenario.
+Each scenario is associated with scenario datasheets containing data that are specified for each scenario.

 To view the model inputs for the scenario, double-click on Baseline Burning Hours.